 Benedict Arnold Was Once A Passionate Member Of The Sons Of Liberty

-By the time he was 23, Benedict Arnold had become one of New Haven, Connecticut’s most successful businessmen.
+By the time he was 23, Benedict Arnold had become one of New Haven, Connecticut’s, most successful businessmen.
 His position as a pharmacist and bookseller earned him enough money to partner with a merchant named Adam Babcock.
 Together, the pair established profitable trading routes to the West Indies.

-He Was The Hero Of Fort Ticonderoga (But No One Knew)
+He Was The Hero Of Fort Ticonderoga

-In the early morning hours of May 10, 1775, Ethan Allen and his Green Mountain Boys stormed into the fort to catch the sleeping British troops unaware.
+In the early morning hours of May 10, 1775, Ethan Allen and his Green Mountain Boys stormed into the fort to catch the sleeping British soldiers unaware.
 The rebel victory was a huge morale boost for the fledgling Continental Army.
 Benedict Arnold also played a pivotal role in the attack.